matteoc99/laravel-preference/README.md

 ## Features

-- Type safe Casting,
+- Type safe Casting
-    - for example, Cast::BACKED_ENUM expects and always returns an instantiated enum, same goes for all other casts
-- Validation
+- Validation & Authorization
-    - basic validation from casting and optionally additional rules
-- Extensible
-    - (Create your own Validation Rules and Casts)
+- Extensible (Create your own Validation Rules and Casts)
 - Enum support
-    - store alle your preferences in one or more enums, to simplify the usage of this package
-- Can be used on any number of models
-- Api routes
+- Custom Api routes
     - work with preferences from a GUI or in addition to backend functionalities
-- Authorization checks

 ### Roadmap

 - Additional inbuilt Custom Rules -> v2.x
-- Model / Object Casting -> v2.x
+- Policies: ~2.0.0-beta.5
 - Suggestions are welcome

 ## Installation